-(Mac Users: please ensure you have the Xcode command line tools installed before installing SasView; get it from the App Store)
+(Mac Users: Please ensure you have the Xcode command line tools installed before installing SasView; get it from the App Store.
+If you also get an error message that Apple cannot check the .dmg file for malicious software, Control-click on the .dmg to override)

-- All versions from 3.0 (click on the version number for more information)
+- All versions from v3.0 (click on the version number for more information)

 - To download versions of SasView before v2.2 please go to the old SansView website